orsinium/blog/content/posts/go/safe-api.md

 _ = flag.Parse()
 ```

 What happens is we called `flag.Parse` instead of `f.Parse`.
 And that's easy to miss because the names are almost the same.
 This compiles because the flag package maintains a global FlagSet instance and provides wrapper functions for each of its methods.
 And that's the API that the documentation suggests using.
 Why?
 I don't know!
 Maybe because `f := flag.NewFlagSet("", flag.ExitOnError)` is too hard to type.
 What I do know is that it leads to unexpected bugs and makes it very hard to test.
-Because [global state is evil](https://softwareengineering.stackexchange.com/questions/148108/why-is-global-state-so-evil).
+Because [the global state is evil](https://softwareengineering.stackexchange.com/questions/148108/why-is-global-state-so-evil).
 The solution is simple: don't use a global state.

 ```go
 f := flag.NewFlagSet("", flag.ExitOnError)